microsoft/TypeScript-React-Native-Starter/README.md

 This will configure Jest to run `.ts` and `.tsx` files with `ts-jest`.

-## Installing Dependency Type Declarations
+## Installing Type Declaration Dependencies

 To get the best experience in TypeScript, we want the type-checker to understand the shape and API of our dependencies.
-Some libraries will publish their packages with `.d.ts` files (type declaration/type definition files), which can describe the shape of the underlying JavaScript.
+Some libraries will publish their packages with `.d.ts` files (also called "typed declaration" or "type definition" files) which can describe the shape of the underlying JavaScript.
 For other libraries, we'll need to explicitly install the appropriate package in the `@types/` npm scope.

 For example, here we'll need types for Jest, React, and React Native, and React Test Renderer.